We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 One of the disadvantages of at-home testing is the lack of medical support.
 However, with myLAB Box, this is not an issue.
 Should your results suggest that you’re in perimenopause, myLAB Box includes a free consultation with a doctor to discuss the results.

 The test looks at FSH, estradiol, and progesterone levels, and you’ll need to provide a blood and saliva sample.

-After ordering and receiving your kit, you’ll have to collect both samples and mail it in with the prepaid shipping label.
-You’ll receive results online in 1 to 5 days.
+After ordering and receiving your kit, you’ll have to collect both samples and mail them in with the prepaid shipping label.
+You’ll receive results online in 1–5 days.

 - free consultation with a doctor if you receive positive results

 - uses CLIA certified labs

 - requires two sample types